yangli-lab/Artifact-Eraser/README.md

 ```

 ### Training Classifier(Optional)
-You can use your pretrained deepfake classifier model, or train with the provided code, please refer to the `classifiers` folder.
+You can use your pretrained deepfake classifier model or train a new one with the provided code, please refer to the `classifiers` folder.
 Let's take training `MAT` as an example
 ```bash
 CUDA_VISIBLE_DEVICES=0 python3 ./classifiers/train_mat.py \